haozhaozhe/FM_hippo/README.md

 E-MTAB-10236 (Neurosphere dataset).

-The raw sequencing files are available based upon reasonable request, due to the large size of the files.
+The raw sequencing files (fastq) are public available with the same accession numbers.